Think rice is boring? This sweet saffron pilaf with nuts and currants may make you think again.

 The Mogul emperor Akbar, who ruled India from 1556 to 1605, wrote about this very old and famous rice dish in his memoirs.
 For Indians, however this seductive dish has been so widespread far so long that we mostly take it for granted.
 With its lovely, sweet saffron flavor, it can be served alongside savory dishes or on its own as a snack or dessert.
 Some Indian households make this with yellow food coloring to give the rice an all-over yellow coloring, but I just use saffron; I like the way the spice colors the rice unevenly, so that some grains are yellow while others remain white.–Suvir Saran and Stephanie Lyness

-When you make this recipe, it better be basmati rice that you use.
+When you make this sweet saffron pilaf with nuts and currants, it better be basmati rice that you use.
 No other kind will do than the long-grained, slender, tender grains of aromatic rice.
 Trust us.

 - 1 1/4 cups basmati rice